 I will make this unusually brief, as I wrote a full trip report under the Ed’s birding notes tab of this page.
 See lots of photos on my Antarctica Flickr album.

+Stay tuned for the next Bird Banter episode with George Armistad.
+I hope have several upcoming episode with fellow birders I met on the trip.
 The ABA was a main driver behind filling a ship with birders for a birding focused expedition cruise, which added greatly to the focus and fellowship on the ship.

 For me one of the best parts of the trip was meeting Alvaro Jaramillo, and spending time with him and his co-leader Ricardo Matus.
 Both are not just extremely accomplished birders and guides, but have a fabulous depth of knowledge about the bird world.
 Alvaros lecture on the likely new species split from Wilson’s Storm-petrel was great, but all trip we got to learn life history and exquisite details of innumerable topics.
 Super fun to be around Alvaro and Ricardo.